ibm-cloud-docs/cephaas/sds_quota_mgmt.md

 5. Use the plus & minus controls to modify the allocated capacity.

-    The allocated capacity cannot be reduced or set below the current amount of used or provisionied capacity.
+    The allocated capacity cannot be reduced or set below the current amount of used or provisioned capacity.
     {: note}

 6. Click **Save** to set the new storage capacity allocations.